vtamara/cocoon-ajax-project-objective-result-indicator/README.md

-A new way to create 'objectives' will be implemented: when the user wants to add a new objective, the application will make an AJAX request that will create a new record in the table objectives with valid identification, and will allow the user to change the default information of that existing record and update.
+A new way to create 'objectives' will be implemented: when the user wants to add a new objective, the application will make an AJAX request that will create a new record in the table objectives with a valid identification, and after it will allow the user to change the default information of that existing record and update.
 In this way the valid identification will be available to be referenced by new (or existing) 'results'.